Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Effects of finite size and non-equilibrium steady state

 In panel (b) of Fig. \ref{fig12} we compare the (ensemble-averaged) maximal value of Im $E_\mu$ in the cases of $V=0$ and $V\neq 0$.
 As expected, in the non-interacting case: $V=0$, the magnitude of Max(Im $E_\mu$) experiences an abrupt fall at the crossing (size-independent) point: $W=W_c\simeq 3-4$; on the two sides of this transition point the behavior of Max(Im $E_\mu$) shows a clear change that tends to magnify as the system size $L$ increases.
 In particular, in the localized phase ($W>W_c$) the magnitude of Im $E_\mu$ tends to vanish as $L$ increases.
 In the interacting case ($V\neq 0$) [Fig. \ref{fig12} (b) solid curves], on the other hand, the ensemble-average of Max(Im $E_\mu$) does not show an abrupt fall; instead, it gradually decays over a broad range of $W$.
 It shows no clear signature, in the ETH-MBL crossover/transition regime: $W\simeq W_c$.
 Besides, it shows no dependence on the system size $L$, either.
 Based on these observations, we presume that generically, Im $E_\mu$ remains finite even on the MBL side: $W> W_c$; i.e., the superposition (\ref{Psi_sup}) converges to a non-equilibrium steady state $|\mu\rangle=|\mu_0\rangle$ with a maximal Im $E_\mu$ even though it may take a longer time until the collapse than in the ETH phase.
 One may ask what the nature of this steady state $|\mu_0\rangle$ is.
 Is it really a localized state?
 This question arises, of course, since one usually associates the imaginary part of $E_\mu$ with an extended state.
 To clarify this point we have estimated the multi-fractal dimension

-encoding the (de)localized nature of the eigenstate $|\mu\rangle$; $D_2=1$ ($=0$) corresponds to a fully delocalized (localized) eigenstate. $c_\mu$'s are the amplitudes of $\mu$th eigenstate in the superposition (\ref{Psi_sup}), and $D$ is the dimension of the many-body Hilbert space.
-In panel (c) of Fig. \ref{fig12}, the sample (and ensemble) average of $D_2$ calculated for all the eigenstates $|\mu\rangle$ (represented by solid lines) is compared with that of the contribution $D_2^{(0)}$ from the state $|\mu_0\rangle$ (represented by broken lines) at time $t$ long enough after the global quench at $t=0$.
-The plots show that in the deep MBL regime, the eigenstates $|\mu\rangle$ show a localized tendency, even though its eigenenergy E has a finite imaginary part; to be precise, the state $|\mu_0\rangle$ is less localized than other eigenstates.
-Panel (d) of Fig. \ref{fig12} shows the variance $\Delta D_2$ of the multi-fractal dimension as a function if $W$, which suggests a qualitatively different behavior in the ETH-MBL crossover regime for $\Delta D_2$ and $\Delta D_2^{(0)}$.
+encoding the (de)localized nature of the eigenstate $|\mu\rangle$; $D_2^\mu=1$ ($=0$) corresponds to a fully delocalized (localized) eigenstate. $c_{\nu}^\mu$'s are the amplitudes of computational basis $|\nu\rangle=|n_1n_2\cdots n_L\rangle$ of $\mu$th eigenstate and $D$ is the dimension of the many-body Hilbert space.
+In panel (c) of Fig. \ref{fig12}, disorder averaged $\overline{D_2^{\mu_0}}$ (represented by solid lines) compared with disorder and all eigenstates averaged $\overline{D_2}$ (represented by broken lines).

+The plots show that in the deep MBL regime, the eigenstates $|\mu_0\rangle$ show a localized tendency, even though its eigenenergy E has a finite imaginary part; to be precise, the state $|\mu_0\rangle$ is less localized than other eigenstates.
+Panel (d) of Fig. \ref{fig12} shows the variance $\overline{\Delta D_2}$ of the multi-fractal dimension as a function of $W$, which suggests a qualitatively different behavior in the ETH-MBL crossover regime for $\overline{\Delta D_2}$ and $\overline{\Delta D_2^{\mu_0}}$.
 To summarize, the superposition (\ref{Psi_sup}) indeed converges (collapses) to a non-equilibrium steady state $|\mu_0\rangle$ even in the deep MBL phase, while the {\it destined} state $|\mu_0\rangle$ shows spatially a localized signature.